hallm74/hallmchirpy/_posts/2024-07-07-Four-More-Democrats-in-Congress-Call-for-Biden-to-Step-Aside-in-the-2024-Race.md

 After the call, Beyer reaffirmed his support for Biden in a statement.
 > "I support President Biden,"
-> "I support the Biden-Harris ticket, and look forward to helping defeat Donald Trump in November."
+> "I support the Biden Harris ticket, and look forward to helping defeat Donald Trump in November."

 Beyer and Himes did not immediately respond to requests for comment.